KevinAndrewHudnall/QM-is-a-RIFS/README.md

-# Quantum Measurement is a Random Iterated Function System (RIFS)
+# Quantum measurement defines a Random Iterated Function System (RIFS)

 This repository contains code and data supporting the figures in the manuscript:

-**"Quantum Measurement is a Random Iterated Function System"**
+**"Quantum measurement defines a Random Iterated Function System"**
 Kevin Hudnall

 ## Contents